sciZer0/7/v/README.md

 ### About Blockchain Technology

-The main point of blockchain technology is to allow people to build permissionless ownership systems that are secure – meaning whose pre-programmed works are extremely-hard, at best impossible, to harm or stop.
+The main point of blockchain technology is to allow people to build permissionless ownership systems that are undisruptable — meaning whose pre-programmed works are extremely-hard, at best impossible, to harm or stop.

 Specifically, to build permissionless ownership systems about storing and transferring tokens (values).